redhat-performance/jetpack/README.md

 Below are the sequence of steps these playbooks run before deploying overcloud
 1) Clone and setup infrared environment
-2) Download instackenv file from scalelab (playbboks assume that undercloud is the first node in this instackenv file)
+2) Download instackenv file from scalelab (playbooks assume that undercloud is the first node in this instackenv file)
 3) Prepare internal variables from this file i.e
    undercloud_host: first node in instackenv
    ctlplane_interface: will get the interface name from the mac provided in instackenv